chloegerhardson/ansible_lab/README.md

 ### Troubleshooting

-- VM IPs chagne on rebuild, the dynamic inventory playbook should auto-update your `hosts` file
+- VM IPs chagne on rebuild, run the `update_ips.sh` script to update the `hosts` file
 - If SSH connection fails, ensure the VM network is active and autostart is enabled.
 Use `sudo virsh net-list --all` to see network information.
+- Vagrant may also fail if a node domain is already in use. run `sudo virsh list --all --name` to see a list of domains.
+  - run `sudo virsh destroy <domain name>` and `sudo virsh undefine <domain name> to clear any stale domains in use.
+  - clear old machines listed under `./.vagrant/machines/`
+  - run `vagrant destroy` and `vagrant up` to fully resolve the issue